 The Towner Collection is best known for its modern British art – including the largest and most significant body of work by Eric Ravilious (1903-1942) – and a growing collection of international contemporary art.

 Admission to Towner is free.
 There is also a gift shop and café bar, with stunning views over the South Downs.
-Summer opening hours are Tuesday – Sunday, and Bank Holiday Mondays, 10am – 6pm.
+Summer opening hours are Tuesday – Sunday, and Bank Holiday Mondays, 10am – 5pm.
+For up to date visitor information and entry prices, be sure to visit the gallery website.

 De La Warr Pavilion